 - letters of recommendation as recent as possible from professors and employers who can comment on your recent professional accomplishments and your qualifications for pursuing a master’s degree in mathematics or computer science.

-In this paragraph we summarize the minimum knowledge required for applicants in the various study programmes and study branches offered at our faculty.
+In this paragraph we summarize the minimum knowledge required for applicants in the various study programmes offered at our faculty.

 Master of Computer Science